 Your summer reading assignment is Their Eyes Were Watching God by Zora Neale Hurston (1937).
-Many copies of the book are available through the Allen County Public Library.
-Unfortunately, we do not have copies to loan out.
-Please read the first 10 chapters and complete the questions for the first day of class this fall.
+Please read the first 10 chapters and complete the questions for the first day of class this coming August.
 You should have a hard copy of the assignment to turn in and also be prepared to submit the assignment electronically.
 If you have any questions, please email me at ebrady@bishopdwenger.com